openrport/openrport/docs/no14-scripts.md

       - date
 ```
 As a result this script will output the current date.
-In order to execute taco scripts, there should be taco binary avalable in the system path (see here [the installation instructions](https://github.com/cloudradar-monitoring/tacoscript#installation))
+In order to execute taco scripts, there should be `tacoscript` binary avalable in the system path (see here [the installation instructions](https://github.com/cloudradar-monitoring/tacoscript#installation))